 It was a minute or so later when one of the men yelled he could see Yané’s group coming out of the city, and when she looked where he pointed, Saché could too.
 “Everyone get ready to go,” she ordered.
 Everyone responded, but too slowly, staggering to their feet and looking around in confusion as if they were suddenly expecting battle droids to come charging from some unknown direction, or weren’t sure where Yané’s group was supposed to come from.
 Saché wished she had some way to prod all of them at once.

-It took time still to get everyone underground.
-Even those without any injuries had to be careful descending down the steep, brittle, zig-zagging stairway that led down to the floor where the zip blocks were mostly lined up with a few scattered out of place, and for those hurt it was so dangerous Saché had to remind herself that to not come here would have been more dangerous still.
+It took time to get everyone underground.
+Even those without any injuries had to be careful descending down the steep, brittle, zig-zagging stairway that led down to the floor where the zip blocks were mostly lined up with a few scattered out of place.
+For those hurt, it was so dangerous Saché had to remind herself that to not come here would have been more dangerous still.
 Harjoril had gone down first, gingerly testing each step to see if it could bear his feet, even causing weak cheers to rise from the group when he had made it to the bottom.
-That left Saché to see everyone else in before descending last, watching as the other handmaidens and militia members helped hand down those not in a state to attempt the descent unaided.
+That left Saché to see everyone else in, watching as the other handmaidens and militia members helped hand down those not in a state to attempt the descent unaided.
 She watched Losté carry the little girl, whose name was Tindé; she was still alive.

 There was still a small group waiting with her when Yané and Mothemi and their group came down the last hill; if any from the first group had fallen behind, they had been safely absorbed.
 “No more causalities from us,” was how she greeted the younger handmaiden.
 “You?”